vampi62/electrostore/README.md

 # Mqtt --> mqtt
 # SMTP (optional) set Enable to false if you don't want to use the email service
 # JWT (key) set a random key for the jwt token

+# AI configuration
+sudo nano electrostoreIA/config.json
+# put the same mariadb credentials as in the API configuration

 # FRONT configuration
 sudo nano electrostoreFRONT/.env